 Posted Date: 9 Aug 2012

 As part of the ongoing University Collaboration Services initiative, NUIT is implementing Microsoft Unified Messaging for faculty and staff.
-This effort will integrate voice mail with the email, calendaring, and messaging tools that are already available.
+This effort integrates voice mail with the email, calendaring, and messaging tools that are already available.

 With Unified Messaging, missed call notifications and voice mails that look like an email message will be sent to user inboxes.
 The phone number or Collaboration Services username of the caller will appear in the subject line.
 For voice mails, an audio message will be attached that can be opened and listened to on computers or mobile devices.